pdefusco/CML_MLOps_ACE_Workshop/README.md

 This Hands On Lab is designed to walk you through the Services's main capabilities.
 Throughout the exercises you will complete a text classification use case and:

 1. Use MLFLow Experiments to perform hyperparameter tuning at scale with Spark and PyTorch.
-2. Learn about Iceberg's most popular features.
+2. Learn about Iceberg's most popular features in the context of MLOps.
 3. Use MLFlow Registry and CML APIv2 to build an MLOps pipeline.
 4. Collaborate with other team members to maintain the promoted models and MLOps pipeline in a production-like environment.